SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 That unification is the hard part.
 The public API wants to feel immediate and simple: fill a path, draw text, save state, restore state, draw into a region, maybe draw into a layer.
 The backends, however, do not all want the same kind of work.
 A CPU rasterizer wants rows, spans, and direct pixel access.
 A GPU backend wants compact command data, stable batching, and a single handoff point.
 A vector exporter would want semantic geometry rather than already-rasterized pixels.

-The architecture around `DrawingCanvas<TPixel>` exists to absorb that mismatch.
+The architecture around `DrawingCanvas` and its typed implementation exists to absorb that mismatch.

 This document explains that architecture from the outside in.
 The goal is to help a newcomer understand what problem each piece solves before diving into methods and types.